dmritrekker/trekker/doc/source/guide/XACT.rst

 ..
 Important::

     - ``--xact_intracortical`` and ``--xact_cranial`` options only set anatomical constraints in order to obtain the streamlines confining to these regions.
-These options do not apply any *magic* solutions to obtain high-quality streamlines.
+These options do not apply dedicated fiber tracking algorithms to obtain high-quality streamlines.

     - For intracortical tractography, it is crucial to have high-quality diffusion data with sufficient spatial resolution and signal-to-noise ratio (SNR).
 Additionally, advanced modeling techniques such as multi-shell acquisitions and higher-order diffusion models may be necessary to accurately capture the complex fiber orientations within the cortex with tuned parameters used for fiber tracking.